intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 to handle the absence of certain capabilities.

 This style of defensive design is limited because it is only superficial.
-As greasing only mimics active use of extension point, it only exercises a small part of the mechanisms that support extensibility.
+As greasing only mimics active use of an extension point, it only exercises a small part of the mechanisms that support extensibility.
 More critically, it does not easily translate to all forms of extension points.
 For instance, HMSV negotiation cannot be greased in this fashion.
 Other techniques might be